RobinsAviary/YueCat/README.md

 # Special Thanks

-Thank you for reading the docs and your interst in YueCat!
+Thank you for reading the docs and your interest in YueCat!

 Made with 💗 in New England <(˶ᵔᵕᵔ˶)>